Chocks: Indian Political Dynamics

 Assassination of Rajiv Gandhi (1991)

-It was said that Sivarasan instructed photographer Haribabu to take photos at the Sriperumbudur campaign meeting.
-Haribabu, who had only taken ten photos at the campaign grounds, was also killed in the bomb blast.
-Haribabu's Chinon camera, which the investigative team allegedly discovered at the assassination site, was supposed to be the key to the investigation.
-The manipulation of video footage from the campaign rally, as well as the manner of Kodiyakarai Shanmugam's suicide, sparked outrage during the investigation period.
+It was reported that Sivarasan instructed the photographer Haribabu to take pictures at the Sriperumbudur campaign rally.
+At the rally, Haribabu took only ten photographs before he was killed in the blast.
+The Chinon camera belonging to Haribabu, which was discovered by the investigative team at the assassination site, served as a crucial piece of evidence in the investigation.
+At the same time, the manipulation of video footage from the rally and the manner in which Kodyakkarai Shanmugam committed suicide sparked significant controversy during the investigation.

-Following the bombings, CBI Director Karthikeyan was appointed as the head of the Special Investigation Team (SIT) to probe the case.
-It is worth noting that many people were interrogated, several were detained, and some committed suicide during the heated period of the investigation.
-Finally, SIT concluded that Rajiv Gandhi was assassinated as part of a plan prepared by Sivarasan at the request of the LTTE.
-Seven individuals, including Sivarasan and Subha, the assassins of Rajiv Gandhi, took shelter in Ranganath's Konanakunte (Bangalore) residence.
-After obtaining this information, SIT tried to catch them alive; however, they committed suicide at the Konanakunte residence on August 20, 1991, prior to their capture.
+Following the bombing, the Central Bureau of Investigation (CBI) appointed Karthikeyan as the head of a Special Investigation Team (SIT) to investigate the case.
+During the intense investigation, many were interrogated, some were arrested, and a few committed suicide.
+Ultimately, the SIT reported that Rajiv Gandhi was assassinated according to a plan devised by Sivarasan under the directive of the LTTE.
+The assassins of Rajiv Gandhi, including Sivarasan and Shuba, took refuge in the residence of Ranganathan in Konanakunte, Bengaluru.
+After receiving this information, the SIT attempted to apprehend them alive.
+However, before they could be caught, they committed suicide in the Konanakunte residence on August 20, 1991.

-The case was argued in a special court using the gathered evidence, and several defendants were sentenced to the death penalty.
-The death penalty was subsequently commuted to life imprisonment following the defendant's appeal.
-Finally, all of the assassins of Rajiv Gandhi were released in 2022.
+The case was argued in a special court using the collected evidence, resulting in the death penalty being imposed on several defendants.
+Following the defendants' appeals, the death sentences were commuted to life imprisonment.
+Notably, all the assassins of Rajiv Gandhi were released in 2022.

 Tiwari Congress (1996)